-This week Singapore’s government proposed its anti-faux information law in parliament – the Protection from Online Falsehoods and Manipulation Bill.
-The government says the regulation is vital to shield Singaporeans from fake news and educate them approximately the ability of harm it may reason, particularly inciting racial and religious disharmony.
-But critics say this new law puts an excessive amount of energy in the fingers of the Singapore government, probably threatening civil liberties.
+This week, Singapore’s government proposed its anti-fake information law in parliament – the Protection from Online Falsehoods and Manipulation Bill.
+The government says the regulation is vital to shield Singaporeans from fake news and educate them approximately the potential harm it may cause, particularly inciting racial and religious disharmony.
+But critics say this new law puts an excessive amount of energy in the hands of the Singapore government, probably threatening civil liberties.

 The government decides what is genuine.

 Under the new law, Singapore’s government will determine what’s genuine information and what is not.
-If there may be content approximately public establishments the authorities say is fake, it can issue corrections that ought to be posted, though it’s miles yet unclear the exact system of the way that would show up.
-In severe instances, it could tell online systems to eliminate content material it deems fake.
+If there may be content approximately public establishments that the authorities say is fake, it can issue corrections that ought to be posted, though it’s miles yet unclear what the exact system of the way that would be.
+In severe instances, it could tell online systems to eliminate content it deems fake.

 The godfather of fake news